 With the Guaranteed Insurability Rider on your policy, you can add additional coverage to your policy without having to worry about medical underwriting.
-Like other riders, the terms of the rider will vary by company so it’s important to find out what the rules are with a company you are considering.
+Like other riders, the terms of the rider will vary by company, so it’s important to find out what the rules are with the company you are considering.

 For young adults who are starting a family on a shoestring, this rider will be critical as your family grows and your debt grows with it.
 The more you owe, the more life insurance you need.
 Don’t take the chance that you will be limited on your life insurance coverage when you need more down the road.

 Commonly referred to as ADB, the accidental death benefit is a very popular rider because the additional premium is typically very low.
 This rider provides for your insurer to pay a higher death benefit (usually 2 times your normal benefit) if you were to die as the result of an accident.

 It’s also a handy rider to add to your policy when you cannot afford to purchase the full death benefit that you need to replace your income.
 It’s important to note that even though most financial gurus consider accidental death coverage a waste of money, deaths caused by accidents in the U.S. continue to go up, not down.
 In fact, in 2017, there were 64,795 deaths that were caused by accidental poisoning and exposure to noxious substances.

 It’s important always to read the terms and conditions for the accidental death benefit to make sure you understand them before you purchase this rider.
 As we’ve mentioned previously, insurance companies vary on the terms and conditions of the riders they offer.

 If you are starting a family or already have children, they should be insured as well.
 Nobody likes to consider the death of a child, but unfortunately, it happens, and the last thing you want to worry about is paying for his or her funeral while you’re grieving your loss.